iamkirankumaryadav/SQL/Joins.md

 <h3 name='left'>2.
 LEFT Join</h3>

 Join all the rows from `left` table and matching rows from `right` table.

+If there are no matches in the right table, `Null` values are returned for the right table columns.

 ```SQL
 SELECT O.ID, C.Name